Home / Agency stalls and denials

 Attorney fees under §119.12 if you win

-Section 119.12 shifts attorney fees to the agency when the court finds an unlawful refusal, provided the requester gave the 5-business-day pre-suit notice or the posting exception applies.
+Section 119.12 shifts attorney fees to the agency when the court finds an unlawful refusal.
+The requester has to have given the 5-business-day pre-suit notice.
+Or the posting exception has to apply.
 Pro-se litigants can recover reasonable costs of enforcement.
-There is no private right of action for monetary damages under section 119.12(4); only enforcement costs and fees.
+There is no private right of action for money damages under section 119.12(4).
+Only enforcement costs and fees.

 Criminal exposure is also on the books.
 A public officer who knowingly violates section 119.07(1) commits a first-degree misdemeanor under section 119.10(1)(b).
 Prosecutions are rare.
-The provision is more often useful as a pressure point in correspondence than as a realistic outcome.
+The provision is more useful as a pressure point in correspondence than as a realistic outcome.

 Frequently asked questions

-How long does a Florida agency have to respond to a public records request?
+- How long does a Florida agency have to respond to a public records request?

-Florida law does not set a fixed deadline.
+- Florida law does not set a fixed deadline.
 The agency must acknowledge the request promptly and respond in good faith within a reasonable time, judged by the volume and complexity of the request and any exemptions that need review.

-Is there a 10-day rule for public records in Florida?
+- Is there a 10-day rule for public records in Florida?

-No. The 10-day rule is from the federal Freedom of Information Act, which does not apply to Florida agencies.
+- No. The 10-day rule is from the federal Freedom of Information Act, which does not apply to Florida agencies.
 Florida uses a reasonable time standard.

-What counts as unlawful delay under §119.12?
+- What counts as unlawful delay under §119.12?

-A delay that is not justified by the agency's need to determine whether the records exist, review them for exemptions, or wait for fee payment.
+- A delay that is not justified by the agency's need to determine whether the records exist, review them for exemptions, or wait for fee payment.
 Florida courts have held that unjustified delay is the same as a refusal for fee-shifting purposes.

-Do I have to give the agency a notice before suing?
+- Do I have to give the agency a notice before suing?

-Usually yes.
+- Usually yes.
 Section 119.12(1)(b) and (2) require a separate written notice identifying the public records request to the agency's custodian at least 5 business days before filing.
 Business days exclude Saturdays, Sundays, and legal holidays.
 The exception is if the agency fails to prominently post the custodian's contact information at the primary administrative building and on the agency's website.

-Is the Attorney General's mediation program a real option?
+- Is the Attorney General's mediation program a real option?

-Yes.
+- Yes.
 Section 16.60 of the Florida Statutes establishes a voluntary mediation program for open-government disputes within the Office of the Attorney General.
 It is free and often overlooked.

-Can I get my attorney fees back if I win?
+- Can I get my attorney fees back if I win?

-Yes, if the court finds the agency unlawfully refused to permit a record to be inspected or copied and you provided the §119.12 pre-suit notice.
+- Yes, if the court finds the agency unlawfully refused to permit a record to be inspected or copied and you provided the §119.12 pre-suit notice.
 Pro-se litigants can recover reasonable costs.

 Not legal advice.
 Educational and informational content only.
 Reading this site does not create an attorney-client relationship.
 For advice on a specific matter, consult a licensed Florida attorney.